klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ## MySQL

 At this stage of the Lab Sessions, I assume that you already have experience with MySQL and phpMyAdmin.
 Therefore, we'll skip that part and empower you to create your own data models.
+You can access this databease through phpmyadmin: http://88.200.63.148/phpmyadmin.
+To login use

+USER_NAME: studenti
+PASSWORD: 12345678

-Since the objective of this tutorial series is to replicate the functionality of your existing ***CodeIgniter project***, we will connect to your pre-existing database.
-However, we will construct our own CRUD operations using Node.js and Express.js.
+We will construct our own CRUD operations using Node.js and Express.js.

 ## NodeJS